guy1nTheChair/terraform-tutorial/stage-1/README.md

-# This stage is for crude way of creating cloud infrastructure.
+# This stage is for crude way of managing cloud infrastructure.
 Following stunts are performed by professionals, under controlled environment :P